Home

 Main Amplifier Board (SUP 10392A)

-The main amplifier board contain the power supply circuit, muting/protection switching circuit, phono amplifier, main amplifier, and VU meters circuit.
+The main amplifier board contains the power supply circuit, muting/protection switching circuit, phono amplifier, main amplifier, and VU meters circuit.

 The power supply circuit provides +23V DC (pin #7) and -15V DC (pin #4) for the phono amplifier integrated circuits IC101 and IC102.
 The voltage at pins 7 and 4 is controlled by Zener diodes D101 and D102, respectively.
 The bridge rectifier and two filter capacitors (C401, C402) provide the power to the main amplifier circuit.